NLeSC/Neon/README.md

 This project includes the JUnit library.
 See "notices/LICENSE.junit.txt" for the licence information of the JUnit library.

 This project includes the JOGL library.
-See "notices/LICENSE.jogl.txt" for the licence information of the JUnit library.
+See "notices/LICENSE.jogl.txt" for the licence information of the JOGL library.